8+ years is a long time. At least it looks long when you count the white hair on my beard and the big bunch of white hair hiding under my turban.

 We ventured into this market space under a new brand “The Sharp Brain”.

-Company’s business model: The firm initially tied up with NIESBUD, a govt body that allowed its vendors to conduct training in the form of Entrepreneurship Development Programmes.
+Company’s business model: The firm initially tied up with NIESBUD, a govt body that allowed its vendors to conduct training under the name of EDP where EDP is associated with conducting Entrepreneurship Development Programmes to train Entrepreneurs

 Our target was to conduct in-house training (we rented a training room to conduct the training.
 Another stupid mistake without even knowing the potential of the idea).